We live in a silo industry.

 This issue is particularly pressing in the case of non-dues revenue, a hot topic for all associations today.
 To make the best of new opportunities for partnerships in your industry, the communal “hive” mind of the whole association must be on board.

 Tackling silos is a question of internal association culture.
 Problems arise when individuals and teams have incentive to work only on their own projects, in a manner verging on competitive, without consulting staff across the hall or on the floor above.
-Staff want and need opportunities to work together to fulfil the association’s common goals.
+Staff want and need opportunities to work together to fulfill the association’s common goals.

 Association leaders can take an active role in bringing together their staff for the best results, for example by creating a cross-departmental group to review a new product offered by an industry partner.
 Everyone brings their unique expertise and everyone is kept in the loop.